-Chinese Folktales in FilmsCourse taught by: Juwen ZhangColloquium Associate: Briana Kurtenbach
+Chinese Myths and Tales in FilmsCourse taught by: Juwen ZhangColloquium Associate: Brianna Kurtenbach

-This course will explore how folktales embody the cultural values, maintain local traditions, and express regional and national identities throughout the Chinese history.
-These topics will be examined through both the use of recent films such as Mulan and Nezha and books including the ninth century text of Yexian (Cinderella).
-We will discover how folklorists analyze folktales, legends and myths, and study how media representation plays a role in drawing boundaries between us and them in our current global communication.
+This course will explore how various tales embody the cultural values, maintain local traditions, and express regional and national identities throughout Chinese history.
+We will examine recent films such as Mulan and Over the Moon as well as myths from two thousand years ago and tales like Yexian (Cinderella) from the ninth century.
+We will discover how folklorists analyze folk and fairy tales, jokes, and rumors, and study how media representation plays a role in drawing boundaries and stereotypes between us and them in our current global communication.
 Included in our comparative studies are tales from the Brothers Grimm and Disney films.
 We will also learn the magic formula as we engage in writing our own enchanting tales.

 Enemies, Friends, Allies?
-The Path of Nonviolent ResistanceCourse taught by: Jeanne ClarkColloquium Associate: Lucia Mosca
+The Path of Nonviolent ResistanceCourse taught by: Jeanne ClarkColloquium Associate: Anna Seahill

 Together we will ponder what constitutes “nonviolence” and what may be required for such strategies to work.
 We will examine media coverage of the “cycle of violence” and consider what a “peace journalism” coverage of events might look like.
 We will review documentary accounts of nonviolent resistance groups.
 We will evaluate the use of the social media by Palestinian and Israeli nonviolent activist groups.
 In addition to analyzing the nonviolent strategies employed by others, you will develop messages and strategies to promote your own chosen cause through nonviolent resistance.

-Existentialism in Literature: Dostoevsky’s Crime and PunishmentCourse taught by: Randall HavasColloquium Associate: Dan Johnston
+Existentialism in Literature: Dostoevsky’s Crime and PunishmentCourse taught by: Randall HavasColloquium Associate: Nick Wilde

 What is the difference between being a person and being moss, a bit of garbage, or a cauliflower?
 What a cauliflower is is fixed, let us suppose, by nature.
 According to the existentialist, this is not true of the human being.
 That is, what is true of us is, at least in part, a function of what we say or think about ourselves, how we live our lives.
 We are, as it is sometimes said, self-interpreting animals; as such, freedom is fundamental to the kinds of beings we are.
 Consequently, we bear a kind of responsibility for what is true of us that the cauliflower does not, and nothing can disburden us of that responsibility.
 What, if anything, can have authority for me, in view of my radical freedom?
 Can anything, and, if so, does nothing?
 What can authority even mean in such circumstances?
 What does obedience to such authority look like?
 In what ways can authority and obedience be deformed?
 Such questions are not unique to the philosophical movement known as existentialism, but it is characteristic of the latter that it so consistently leaves the asking and answering of them entirely to the individual, particularly concerned as it is with the various ways in which we tend to disown responsibility for asking and answering them ourselves.
 Existentialist themes are the stuff of great modern literature as well as of European philosophy in the mid and late 20th century.
 Our colloquium will focus on one seminal example: Dostoevsky’s Crime and Punishment, in which a young and impoverished law student Raskolnikov commits an apparently senseless murder with the aim of determining whether morality is truly binding on him.
 The bulk of the novel is spent trying to decipher Raskolnikov’s peculiar motivations and to understand the significance of his ostensible failure to “step over” morality.
 In our Colloquium we will read and critically analyse Dostoevsky’s great novel through the lens of Kierkegaard’s Fear and Trembling and Nietzsche’s The Anti-Christ, with an eye to understanding his conceptions of good, evil, and human agency.

-Exploring Mind, Brain, and Behavior through Science FictionCourse taught by: Jeremy MillerColloquium Associate: Kelli O’Brian
+Exploring Mind, Brain, and Behavior through Science FictionCourse taught by: Jeremy MillerColloquium Associate: Bethany Fletcher

-Games: Design, Strategy, Philosophy, and SocietyCourse taught by: Josh LaisonColloquium Associate: Yewon Na
+Games: Design, Strategy, Philosophy, and SocietyCourse taught by: Josh LaisonColloquium Associate: Angie Wang

 Like any creative medium, games combine technical and artistic processes in their design, and can be analyzed and critiqued from a variety of academic perspectives.
 Game designers use mathematical and computational tools to balance complex interconnected systems of abstract rules, and narrative and storytelling structures to give their designs meaning.
 Game critics think about games in the context of modern societies, and games succeed and fail in their relationships with player psychologies.
 In this course, students will design and iteratively redesign their own paper and cardstock games; read and discuss a variety of scholarly works on game design and criticism; and think about experimental games that push the boundaries of the design and play experiences.

-Imagining Indigenous FuturesCourse taught by: Rebecca J. DobkinsColloquium Associate: Sydney Louchard
+Imagining Indigenous FuturesCourse taught by: Rebecca J. DobkinsColloquium Associate: Sonia Zand

 What might it mean to imagine Indigenous futures?
 In this learning community, we'll travel on a journey across spacetimelines and explore leading edge speculative fiction and art by Indigenous artists, creative use of gaming and video technologies for Indigenous storytelling and community building, and Indigenous design as a strategy to address climate change.
 Across the world, Indigenous peoples are leading movements for environmental protection, climate change, and adaptive design.
 In this highly experiential and place-based course, we will read science fiction by Native writers, engage with multi-media and film, and visit local tribal communities who are imaginatively envisioning a more just future for all people and beings through housing, environmental, and health initiatives.

-In Search of LifeCourse taught by: Jason DuncanColloquium Associate: Alana Duong
+In Search of LifeCourse taught by: Jason DuncanColloquium Associate: Madeline Pozada

 What is life?
 What does it mean to be alive?
 Is there, or can there ever be, a universally accepted definition of life?
 In this course, we will explore and integrate both classical and contemporary perspectives on the nature of life.
 We will consider the thoughts of philosophers including Aristotle, Descartes, and Kant, as well as physicists, chemists and biologists including Haldane, Schrödinger, Sagan, and Dawkins.
 We will strive to understand how ideas of what defines life have changed over time, and what factors have motivated or contributed to these changes.
 We will also analyze case studies that include prions, viruses, and ‘extremophiles’ - life forms that exist in the most extreme environments on earth.
 We will challenge our preconceived assumptions and biases on what constitutes life, and what it means to be alive.

-Knowing Good and Evil: The Myths and Legends of GenesisCourse taught by: Stephen PattersonColloquium Associate: Joel Westby
+Knowing Good and Evil: The Myths and Legends of GenesisCourse taught by: Stephen PattersonColloquium Associate: Emilia Kaldis

 Cosmologists tell us that the universe began 13.8 billion years ago with a big bang, thus freeing us from the burden of reading the Bible as a primitive science book.
 If Genesis is not about how the world began, what is it about?
 Long before people had much to say about science, it seems they had a lot to say about human nature.
 In this colloquium we’ll explore the myths and legends of Genesis as they take us into the heart of human experience—of life, love, desire, murder, trust and betrayal.
 Adam and Eve ate of the fruit of the Tree of Knowledge of Good and Evil.
 This colloquium is about what came next.

-Persian Folklores and Fairy TalesCourse taught by: Saghar SadeghianColloquium Associate: Holly Piper
+Persian Folklore and Fairy TalesCourse taught by: Saghar SadeghianColloquium Associate: Laney Agodon

 Folklore and fairy tales can provide unique insights into a society.
 In this course, we will closely examine English translations of Persian folklore and fairy tales as we study Iranian society.
 These amusing stories cover such topics as the environment, class differences, and family structure.
 Together, we will compare the stories with those from other countries.
 Students will develop skills and methods to analyze the tales as we learn about historical sources, literature, and cultural diversity.